 There is only so much energy to go around and something has to give.
 There is considerable stress to make ends meet in today’s world and it doesn’t take long to reach the level at which tolerating the situation is not good enough.

 There are many decisions to be considered at this point in the relationship.
 One is to stay together and try to improve things.
 Another is to separate and possibly divorce.
-Still another is to try couple counselling.
+Yet another is to take a break in the relationship, perhaps by living apart for a while while still maintaining some contact.
+Still another is couple counselling.
+Couple counselling can go on while you're trying to make decisions about how best to live in relationship.

 Making Complex Change